LLM Flashcards: learn how language models actually work.

 Is it good for interview prep?

-How often does the deck update?
+How often does the set update?

 New cards are added as new techniques and research land.
 Past buyers get every update free, with no expiry and no resubscription.